 One of the businesses Janey nominated was Frugal Bookstore.
-Located in historic Dudley Square and across the street from ICIC’s office, Frugal is Roxbury’s only bookstore and Boston’s only black-owned bookstore.
+Located in historic Nubian Square and across the street from ICIC’s office, Frugal is Roxbury’s only bookstore and Boston’s only black-owned bookstore.
 With the motto, “Changing Minds One Book At A Time,” Frugal prides itself on being a community center, hosting spoken word events, free drop-in homework help, children’s story time sessions, and much more.

 “A bookstore is full of knowledge,” says Frugal’s co-owner Clarrissa Cropper.
 But a bookstore is more than just the books it sells.
 It’s also about the relationships it helps foster.
 “If we can be a business where people come and build those relationships, then we definitely want to be that place,” she adds.

 It was through the relationship Cropper built with City Councilor Janey, a frequent customer of Frugal, that she learned about ICCC.
 She credits the program with opening her eyes to strategic pricing.
 “It hits home,” says Cropper.
 “It takes a lot of time to put together a book quote for hundreds of books, yet we don’t charge for the time we spend doing it.”